Hang Heung Cake Shop 恒香老饼家 from Hong Kong known for its “Wife Cakes” aka lo pou beng has opened in Singapore at ION Orchard (B4-33).

-It will be taking over the store previously occupied by Croquant Chou ZakuZaku – which last just a couple of months here.
+It has taken over the store previously occupied by Croquant Chou ZakuZaku which lasted just a couple of months for its Singapore outpost.

-The opening at ION Orchard should bring some friendly competition to Hong Kong based Joy Luck Teahouse which will be operating right across, specialising in egg tarts, pineapple ‘bolo’ buns and milk tea.
+The opening at ION Orchard should bring some friendly competition to Joy Luck Teahouse operating right across – the kiosk specialises Hong Kong style egg tarts, pineapple ‘bolo’ buns and milk tea.

 Founded in the 1920s, Hang Heung Cake Shop began as a humble bakery in Yuen Long serving up freshly baked, handcrafted Chinese pastries.

 This 100-year old heritage brand has stood the test of time.

 Widely known as a household name in Hong Kong, Hang Heung was featured across various local and international media, especially those Hong Kong’s TVB dramas.

 In June 2019, Hang Heung Cake Shop was awarded with the prestigious title of a Centurion brand by The Hong Kong Food Council in recognition of its pursuit to preserve the heritage and craft of traditional Chinese age-old delights and bakes.

 For decades, the brand basked in the limelight for its “Wife Cakes” 老婆饼, regarded as Hong Kong’s most popular traditional specialty.

 Have you ever carried boxes of their cakes on board back home?